 1. What Does "Pangolin" Mean?

-The name pangolin originates from the Malay word pengguling which translates to "one who rolls up".
-This name is based on the pangolin's ability to roll up into a ball in the face of danger.
+The name pangolin originates from the Malay word pengguling which translates to "something that rolls up".
+This name is based on the pangolin's ability to roll up into a ball in the face of danger thus protecting themselves with their tough overlapping scales.

 Other variations of the name from other Asian languages also retain the same meaning.